Pearl Barley Porridge in Water

 Step 6:

-Bring to a boil over medium heat.
-Be sure to remove the foam.
+Bring it to a boil over medium heat.
+Be sure to skim off the foam.

 Step 7:

-Then reduce the heat to a minimum, cover the dishes in which the porridge is cooked with a lid.
-The grits are cooked until they are ready for about 1.5 hours.
-But if you soaked it beforehand, the cooking time may be reduced to 30-40 minutes.
+Then turn the heat down to its lowest setting and cover the pot.
+The grain will take about 1.5 hours to cook through.
+But if you soaked it beforehand, the cooking time may drop to 30–40 minutes.

 Step 8: